 What is KNeW?

-KNeW Process® is a zero-discharge industrial process which transforms brackish groundwater into fertilizers, plant nutrients, clean water, and other products that have a commercial value.
+KNeW Process® is a zero-discharge industrial process which transforms Acid Mine Drainage (AMD) and brackish groundwater into fertilizers, plant nutrients, clean water, and other products that have a commercial value.
 The KNeW technology uses ion exchange and a chemical process to transform the harmful ions found in brackish water into valuable fertilizers and products.

 How does the KNeW Process work?

-In the simplest terms, brackish water is neutralized and filtered to remove coarse particles and precipitated heavy metals, then pumped through an ion exchange battery to remove all the dissolved ions leaving fresh, clean water that can be used for drinking and agriculture.
+In the simplest terms, water with the right mineral composition is neutralized and filtered to remove coarse particles and precipitated heavy metals, then pumped through an ion exchange battery to remove all the dissolved ions leaving fresh, clean water that can be used for drinking and agriculture.
 The second phase of the process generates agricultural fertilizers, plant nutrients and other commercial products.